Skepsis-Market/mintlify-docs/overview/quick-start.md

 ## Step 4: Place Your Bet

-1. **Select your range** — Click or drag to define the range you're betting on
+1. **Select your range** — Click and drag on the chart to highlight your target range.
-2. **Enter your amount** — How much USDC you want to risk
+2. **Enter your amount** — How much USDC you want to risk.
 3. **Review your quote:**
    - **Cost:** What you'll pay
    - **Potential payout:** What you'll win if correct